idrinth-api-bench/history-website/README.md

 ### [Issues](https://github.com/idrinth-api-bench/issues)

-This is the issue repository for a typescript framework meant to performance test anything even remotely rest-like and related tools
+This is the issue repository for a typescript framework meant to performance test anything even remotely rest-like and related tools.